 Bottom Line

-Indexed universal life insurance and a 401(k) plan can both help you build wealth for retirement, but they serve different purposes in your financial plan.
+Indexed universal life insurance and a 401(k) plan can both help you build wealth for retirement.
+However, they serve different purposes in your financial plan.
 If you have a 401(k) at work, this may be the first place to start when creating a retirement savings plan.
-You can then decide if IUL or another type of life insurance is needed.
-It could supplement your workplace savings, as well as the money you’re investing in an IRA or brokerage account.
+You can then decide if an IUL account or another type of life insurance is right for you.
+It could supplement your workplace savings and the money you’re investing in an IRA or a brokerage account.

 Retirement Planning Tips